replikativ/datahike/doc/config.md

 (d/create-database "datahike:mem://example" :temporal-index false)
 ```

-Be aware: when deactivating he temporal index you may not use any temporal databases like `history`, `as-of`, or
+Be aware: when deactivating the temporal index you may not use any temporal databases like `history`, `as-of`, or
 `since`.

 Refer to the [time variance documentation](./time_variance.md) for more information.